-Some common causes of faults are
+Some common causes of faults are:

-- Loose, broken, or disconnected wires or connectors - Failed components - Improper adjustment or installation of electrical or mechanical components (examples: brake adjustment, improper MCOR installation) - Improper wiring of electrical components
+- · Loose, broken, or disconnected wires or connectors - Failed components - Improper adjustment or installation of electrical or mechanical components (examples: brake adjustment, improper MCOR installation) - Improper wiring of electrical components

-As shown above, there are many possible causes for faults to occur, and the speed controller has a programmed reaction to each fault that is based on the fault currently detected.
+As shown above, there are many possible causes for faults to occur, and the controller has a programmed reaction to each fault that is based on the fault currently detected.
 The technician should be familiar with the detected faults and the controller's reactions to faults to ensure a proper diagnosis.

-An example of a possible mis-diagnosis of a vehicle due to a fault: If the three-pin speed sensor wire has been disconnected, the speed controller will detect a speed sensor fault.
+An example of a possible mis-diagnosis of a vehicle due to a fault: If the three-pin speed sensor wire has been disconnected, the controller will detect a speed sensor fault.
 When a speed sensor fault is detected, the controller responds to the fault by limiting the vehicle speed to 1/2 of its normal top speed.
 If the technician reaches the conclusion that the vehicle is running slowly because batteries are heavily discharged, he has made an improper diagnosis of the problem.

-The vehicle speed controller should be checked for fault codes before any service is performed.
+The controller should be checked for fault codes before any service is performed.

-The speed controller, after detecting a fault, will respond in one or more of the following ways:
+After detecting a fault, the controller will respond in one or more of the following ways:

-- 1. Reduce vehicle speed to zero by reducing armature current to zero

-- 2. Reduce vehicle speed to zero by reducing field current to zero

-- 3. Turn off Main Contactor

-- 4. "Limp-Home:" Cause the vehicle to run at half speed

-- 5. Gradually reduce the armature current limit

-- 6. Quickly reduce the armature current until speed sensor pulses occur

-- 7. Gradually reduce Regen Current Limit

-- 8. SmartKey functions NOT enabled

-- 9. PASSWORD TRIES count incremented

-- Set Internal Scaled Throttle Signal to Zero

-- 11. Turn off Walk Away Relay

-- 12. Activate Walk Away function

-- 13. Activate Walk Away beeping immediately
+- A. Reduce vehicle speed to zero by reducing armature current - · B. Reduce vehicle speed to zero by reducing field current to zero - · C. Turn off the solenoid - D. Cause the vehicle to run at slow speed - E. Gradually reduce the armature current limit - F. Quickly reduce the armature current until speed sensor pulses occur - G. Reduce field current and beep reverse buzzer at a fast rate - · H. Limits vehicle speed per Anti-Tamper setting - · J. Adds the occurrence to the fault counter - · K. Activates a warning device - · L. Locks out Private Speed Mode